ClassiCube/ClassiCube/readme.md

 #### Tips
 * Press escape (after joining a world) to switch to the pause menu.
-* Pause menu -> Options -> Key mappings lists all of the key combinations used by the client.
+* Pause menu -> Key bindings lists all of the key combinations used by the client.
 * Note that toggling 'vsync' to off will minimise CPU usage, while on will maximimise chunk loading speed.
 * Press F to cycle view distance.
 A smaller number of visible chunks can improve performance.